1920 French railway strikes: Second wave

 Following the success of the February strikes, rank-and-file railworkers felt their employers were not respecting their new agreements.
 In April, the congress of railway workers met to discuss the prospect of a second strike, which they wanted to call on 1 May.
 Ultimately, another railway strike began on 3 May and lasted until the 29th.
-93,000 workers participated in the strike.
+A total of 93,000 workers participated in the strike.

 On 28 April, Léon Jouhaux promised that the French General Confederation of Labour (CGT) would organize strikes in additional sectors of the French economy in solidarity with the striking railworkers.
 From 1 to 3 May, the CGT organized strikes including miners, seamen and dock workers.
 The following week, metalworkers, construction workers, aircraft builders and all port and dock workers who had not participated in the earlier action struck on 10 May.
 The following day, furniture and gas workers went on strike in solidarity with the railworkers, bringing the total number of strikers outside of the rail industry to 380,000.
 Additional workers would opt to go on strike on their own initiative in the following weeks.